Genealogy and Local History Department

 Resource for genealogy and family-history research.
 Includes online and film products dating back to the late 1700s, including digital, searchable images of U.S. federal census records, and the digitized version of the popular UMI Genealogy & Local History collection.
-A user name and password are required to use this database, if you are NOT in the library.
-To get the name and password, call 281-341-2605 during library hours or use Chat with a librarian 24/7; just have your library barcode number handy.
+Not in Library: Enter your library barcode number to begin.

 Texas Digital Sanborn Maps